-All Nicotiana plants are members of the Hemlock family.
+All Nicotiana plants are members of the Solanaceae (NIghtshade) family.
 Therefore, their leaves and flowers are poisonous.
 Keep them well away from pets and children.

 Take care not to accidentally include any of the leaves in cuttings for your summer salads.

-Additionally, it is important not to plant Nicotiana near other members of the Hemlock family such as peppers, potatoes, tomatoes or eggplants.
+Additionally, it is important not to plant Nicotiana near other members of the Solanaceae family such as peppers, potatoes, tomatoes, or eggplants.

-Doing so may cause all of these plants to be more susceptible to viruses that commonly target the Hemlock family.
+Doing so may cause all of these plants to be more susceptible to viruses that commonly target the Solanaceae family.